 This app allowed me to easily add products to my Google Merchant account and show my products in Google Shopping as well as inline product ads in Google searches.

 To do this with your Shopify store, read our documentation.
 Syncing up my store was very simple.
 First, I had to create an Adwords account and Merchant account.
-Next, I installed and setup the Google Shopping app and synced my glasses to my merchant account.
+Next, I installed and setup the Google channel app and synced my glasses to my merchant account.

 Finally, I created a Shopping ad in Adwords to show my glasses in Product Listing Ads.
 I kept the budget to $10 a day and the CPC to $2 maximum.
 I targeted search terms such as “blue light blocking glasses” and “anti fatigue glasses” as well as the brand names of competing glasses.
 I chose to only show my ads to American and Canadian searchers.